LoicBagnoud/pands-project/README.md

 >
 ## Objective

-The purpose of this will be to extract the data and analyse it by creating a program that:
+The purpose of this project will be to extract the data and analyse it by creating a program that:
 >
 1. Extracts and organises the different flower types and their categories
 2. Summarises each variable to a single text file that one can then use.